Major events in Paris

 More info about photography in Paris

-Still in April, if you want to discover the future stars of the art world before everyone else, hop along to the Salon de Montrouge at the Beffroi de Montrouge.
+If you want to discover the future stars of the art world before everyone else, hop along to the Salon de Montrouge, usually in April but postponed to October 2021, at the Beffroi de Montrouge.
 One of France’s leading contemporary art events, it is a springboard for future artists, and has already revealed artists including Felice Varini and Hervé Di Rosa to the wider world.

-More than 400 craftsmen, artists, designers, art galleries and art manufacturers will present their creations at the international fine arts and creation biennial, Révélations, at the Grand Palais in May - one of the city’s leading events this spring.
+More than 400 craftsmen, artists, designers, art galleries and art manufacturers will present their creations at the international fine arts and creation biennial, Révélations, at the Grand Palais Éphémère in June - one of the city’s leading events this spring.

 In September, don’t miss another high point in the cultural calendar, The European Heritage Days, on the third weekend in the month, when major cultural sites normally closed to the public fling open their doors for a behind-the-scenes look at the corridors of power, museums and other landmark sites.

 At the beginning of September, design enthusiasts should also head to Paris Design Week to admire works by the world’s leading designers.

 At the beginning of October, art never sleeps!
 The Nuit Blanche returns for an all night display of contemporary art in original venues - churches, museums and even the banks of the Seine.
 Another of this month’s highlights is “contemporary art week”, which kicks off with FIAC, the city’s prestigious art fair mid-October.
 This international event attracts the art world’s biggest guns, including gallery owners, French and international collectors and artists along with art fans and overall nearly 70,000 visitors.
 You can also see a selection of contemporary works as part of Fiac’s off programme.